-The blades of Bent grass are soft and pliable so they will not affect the roll of the ball as you putt towards the hole.
+Bentgrass blades are soft and pliable, so they will not affect the roll of the ball as you putt it towards the hole.
 The smoothness of this grass means you will get a true roll.
-This grass is quite fast, so you may need to work on controlling the speed of the ball, especially if you are pitching out of a hazard and onto the green.
+However, this grass is quite fast, so you may need to control the ball’s speed, especially if you are pitching out of a hazard and onto the green.
 You may also consider varying your grip to accommodate the faster surface.
 The general rule is to lessen the pressure of your grip when on a fast surface.

 Fast greens can be especially challenging to play when you are under pressure.
 Work out some routines for yourself to slow down your play.
 Rehearse each stroke in your head before you play the stroke.
 Stop and consider which club to use and take your time.
 Everything which slows the tempo will benefit your game.